ayesha-ghani098/prepmentor-ai/README.md

 **SnapPrep | MockMate**

-PrepMentor AI is an AI-powered mock interview platform that helps users prepare for technical and behavioral interviews using text, audio, or video responses.
+PrepMentor AI is an AI-powered mock interview platform that helps users prepare for technical and behavioral interviews using text.
 It delivers instant AI feedback, tracks performance, and sends weekly reports — making interview prep smarter and more personalized.

 ---